 - Make Me Wanna Shout: She uses the Shout spell to destroy a Chlorine Elemental.

 - Misplaced Kindergarten Teacher: Tsukiko acts like this to her undead minions.
 From her perspective they're only a few days old and need looking after.
 Consequently, the elite squad of wights is organized like they're on a school trip, complete with whistles and a buddy system.

 - Mistaken for Gay: Her... flustered reaction to an Accidental Innuendo by the Monster in the Darkness.

-- Naïve Newcomer: A teenager who wanted in on the latest evil organization.
+- Naďve Newcomer: A teenager who wanted in on the latest evil organization.

 - Necromancer: Animates the dead as her main job and chief passion.

-- Parody Sue: She has some definite Common Mary Sue Traits (see above) and acts as if in her own self-insert fanfic.
+- Parody Sue: She has many Mary Sue traits and acts as if in her own self-insert fanfic.
 It's all to better point out how Wrong Genre Savvy she truly is.